yedaysal/weather-app-infra/README.md

 - On the opening *Change Password* popup windows provide a new password and click on **Save** button.
 - On the top menu go to *SSL Cerfiticates* and click on **Add SSL Certificate** button.
 - On the opening popup window:
-  - Enter the domain name created in the [Duck DNS Domain Configuration](#duck-dns-domain-configuration) section to *Domain Names* section.
+  - Enter the domain name created in the [Duck DNS Domain Configuration Instructions](#duck-dns-domain-configuration-instructions) section to *Domain Names* section.
   - Enable **Use a DNS Challenge** option and:
     - Select **DuckDNS** as *DNS Provider*.
-    - Enter the DuckDNS token saved in the [Duck DNS Domain Configuration](#duck-dns-domain-configuration) to *Credentials File Content* area.
+    - Enter the DuckDNS token saved in the [Duck DNS Domain Configuration Instructions](#duck-dns-domain-configuration-instructions) to *Credentials File Content* area.
   - Enable **I Agree to the Let's Encrypt Terms of Service** option and click on **Save** button.
 - After the SSL certificate is added, go to *Hosts -> Proxy Hosts* on the top menu and click on **Add Proxy Host** button.
 - On the opening popup window *Details* section:
-  - Enter the domain name created in the [Duck DNS Domain Configuration](#duck-dns-domain-configuration) section to *Domain Names* section.
+  - Enter the domain name created in the [Duck DNS Domain Configuration Instructions](#duck-dns-domain-configuration-instructions) section to *Domain Names* section.
   - Enter the IP address of the GCE instance to *Forward Hostname / IP* section.
   - Enter Nexus 3 docker repository port **8082** to *Forward Port* section.
 - On the opening popup window *SSL* section: